-COS 122 COLORIMETRY APPLICATIONS (9M) 3 credits COREQUISITE: COS 121 or Permission of instructor
+COS 116 HAIR COLORING LAB (9M) 3 credits COREQUISITE: COS 115

-In this course, students apply hair coloring and hair lightening techniques.
-Topics include consultation, hair analysis, skin test and procedures and applications of all phases of hair coloring and lightening.
-Upon completion, the student should be able to perform procedures for hair coloring and hair lightening.
+In this course, students apply hair coloring and hair lightening tuchniques.
+Topics include consultation, hair analysis, skin test and procedures and applications of all classifications of hair coloring and lightening.
+Upon completion, the student will be able to perform procedures for hair coloring and hair lightening.